 3. Paycor

 Overview: Paycor focuses on payroll, HR, and talent management for growing businesses.
 Its platform combines payroll automation with tools for time tracking, attendance, and reporting.
 Paycor is known for being user-friendly while still offering robust features for compliance and HR management.
-The system is a good option for small and mid-sized businesses that need payroll integrated with HR but want something easy to manage without extensive IT support.
+The system is a suitable option for small and mid-sized businesses that need payroll integrated with HR but want something manageable without extensive IT support.
+Note that Paycor’s sweet spot is companies with 50–350 employees, where its talent management and compliance tools deliver the most value.

 Key Features